-Your online EKG classThis concise EKG Basics course reviews the main features of EKG tracings.
+Your online EKG classThis concise EKG Basics course reviews the main features of ECG tracings (ECG interpretation criteria).
 A method for analyzing EKGs is also presented.
 This method includes assessment of rhythm, calculating heart rate, observing P-wave forms, measurement of EKG intervals and segments and the evaluation of other relevant waves.

 Lesson #1: EKG Paper

 ECG tracings are recorded on grid paper.
 The horizontal axis of the